 Toronto Mindfulness Scale

-Torontski Kwestionariusz Uważności (adapt.
+Torontski Kwestionariusz Uważności (Lau i in., 2006; adapt.
 Radoń, badania nieopublikowane)

 Interesuje nas to, czego właśnie Państwo doświadczyli.
 Poniżej znajdziecie Państwo listę doświadczeń, które spotykają czasem ludzi.
 Prosimy przeczytać każde stwierdzenie.
 Obok każdego stwierdzenia znajdziecie Państwo pięć odpowiedzi: 0 – „zdecydowanie się nie zgadzam”; 1 – „tylko trochę się zgadzam”; 2 – „średnio się zgadzam”; 3 – „raczej się zgadzam” oraz 4 – „zdecydowanie się zgadzam”.
 Prosimy wskazać w jakim stopniu zgadzają się Państwo z każdym ze stwierdzeń.
 Innymi słowy, na ile trafnie każde ze stwierdzenie opisuje to, czego właśnie Państwo doświadczyli?